 Enterprise leans heavily on video to communicate with both potential customers and employees, making video available both in real-time and on-demand.

 Enterprises are using video to communicate with a host of stakeholders both external and internal.
 For each audience group, Forrester found that most customers were both broadcasting live and making videos available on-demand.
-For customer- and other external-facing video, live video was slightly more popular, while on-demand Enterprise YouTube video was preferred for employee and internal-facing video content.
+For customer- and other external-facing video, live video was slightly more popular, while on-demand video was preferred for employee and internal-facing video content.

 With no shortage of social media platforms and white-labeled video hosting services, companies have traditionally distributed their customer-facing videos on sites like YouTube and other hosting services.
 While public video websites like YouTube are effective for distributing video tutorials, advertisements and archived webinars, they present a number of issues for the vast majority of companies that need to protect intellectual property and trade secrets contained within their video content.